pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

 We need to update our controller code so the form can call the API wrapper.
 Here I am creating a new instance of the UberRUSH class and generating an OAuth token.
 We then set the pickup location to our default store address, and populate the dropoff object with the user inputs.
 UberRUSH is highly location-dependent, so these examples are coded to work in Manhattan.
 Tweak the code if you want to try SF / Chicago.

-We take the first quote from the UberRUSH API response, since it is the first one is for on-demand delivery.
-The other quotes are for each available delivery window for the day.
-There is more detail in the developer documentation if desired.
+We take the first quote from the UberRUSH API response, since the first one is for on-demand delivery.
+The other quotes are for each available delivery window later in the day.
+Checkout the developer documentation if you are interested in future scheduling deliveries.

     # controller/product_controller.rb

       def quote
-        ur = Uber::UberRush.new
+        ur = Uber::RUSH.new

         pickup_obj = Uber::PICKUP